Fit, Fabulous and Pregnant: The Why and How of Exercising While Expecting

 Tactics: Bring your workouts indoors (e.g., try a group exercise class, walk on the treadmill, etc.) so you can be close to a bathroom.
 If you prefer walking in the fresh air, plan a route in a neighbourhood that has plenty of coffee shops or restaurants, or locate the bathroom at a local park and do laps in the vicinity.
 Try to go first thing in the morning (after you've had your morning bathroom time) before you've had time to consume copious amounts of liquid.

 Obstacle #3: Exhaustion

-Tactics: Just as you need to pinpoint the times in the day when you are less nauseated, you need to find that sweet spot of energy, keeping in mind that you may have to completely change your schedule as your pregnancy progresses (get used to it, once the baby comes everything changes).
+Tactics: Just as you need to pinpoint the times in the day when you are less nauseated, you need to find that sweet spot of energy, keeping in mind that you may have to change your schedule completely as your pregnancy progresses (get used to it, once the baby comes everything changes).
 You can also break your workout into short sessions taking rest breaks in between periods of exertion.
 And while it sounds counter-intuitive, just moving will give you more energy.
 So even when the thought of lifting your eye-lids makes you head for the covers, promise yourself you'll move for five minutes.
 After five minutes re-evaluate your energy level, can you go on?
-Chances are yes; once in motion, it's easier to just keep going (inertia is on our side here).
+Chances are yes; once in motion, it's easier just to keep going (inertia is on our side here).

 - High Blood Pressure

 - Placenta Previa (a rare condition in which the placenta can detach from the uterus before delivery and can cause excessive bleeding before or during delivery: not a condition to be trifled with)

 If you have not been active until now, congratulate yourself on taking a positive step and tread lightly, start slowly, rest often and listen to your body.
 If it hurts or doesn't feel right, stop.
 You want to keep yourself healthy not be a superwoman.